ScottMS724/rails-react-blog/README.md

 <h3>Building a personal blog using React/Rails.
-In development...</h3>
+Currently in development...</h3>